mr-calvert/config-nvim/setup_notes.md

 * A bit of research into nvim roadmap.
 Builtin lsp integration is coming in 0.12.x, but stable is 11.5.x, so the kickstart lsp stuff is still fully relevant.
 * Added go to lua/kickstart/plugins/treesitter.lua, played around with treesitter integration using fzf go source code.
 Need to come back to learn about folds and indenting features
 * Added gopls to `local servers` in `lspconfig.lua` and it just worked.
 There are some keybindings for LSP that are mostly off `gr`
+* Enabled DAP (debugger access protocol) by uncommenting the line enabling debug.lua.
+I wasn't able to get it running against fzf, but I built a hello world and the debugger worked.
+Lots to learn about DAP.

 ### 2025-11-27
 * Nuked the old repository, forked again from (modular kickstart repo)[https://github.com/dam9000/kickstart-modular.nvim], and moved my notes, cheat sheet, and spelling config over.